satvikchachra/Autism-Assistive-App/README.md

 # Technologies Used
-  Microsoft Azure Power Apps Platform
+* Microsoft Azure Power Apps Platform

+### Future Tech stack:
+* Deploying a website as well for the product, using Web App Service on Microsoft Azure.

 # Description
   What does the application do ?